This company is not yet accredited. To learn more, see reviews below or submit your own.

 AT&T is a publically traded company with headquarters in Dallas.
 The company has a 140-year history in the communications industry.
 Today, it offers home phone, cellular, Internet and television services.
 AT&T’s unlimited prepaid service, called GoPhone, are available for smartphones and basic phones.

-- Rollover data: Unused high speed data on AT&T’s GoPhone plans will roll over to the next month.
+Rollover data: Unused high speed data on AT&T’s GoPhone plans will roll over to the next month.
 Data expires after one renewal period, but AT&T is one of the only prepaid providers to offer rollover data.

-- Daily plan: Consumers can choose a plan, which they only pay for on the days when they make or receive calls.
+Daily plan: Consumers can choose a plan, which they only pay for on the days when they make or receive calls.
 With this plan, consumers can purchase a small data package on a daily basis.
 This option might be especially appealing for parents or guardians who want their child to have a phone only for emergencies.

-- Autopay discount: Customers who set up autopay to keep their phone active receive a monthly discount.
+Autopay discount: Customers who set up autopay to keep their phone active receive a monthly discount.
 The discount can save customers as much as $60 a year.

-- Multi-line discount: AT&T offers discounts to consumers who add more than one line to their GoPhone accounts; consumers can add up to five lines to one account.
+Multi-line discount: AT&T offers discounts to consumers who add more than one line to their GoPhone accounts; consumers can add up to five lines to one account.
 The discount can be combined with the multi-line discount for more savings.
 This option might appeal to business owners or parents with multiple children.

-- Features: All GoPhone plans come with voicemail, three-way calling, call forwarding, call waiting and caller ID.
+Features: All GoPhone plans come with voicemail, three-way calling, call forwarding, call waiting and caller ID.
 These features are included for free, but some do use minutes.

-- Best for AT&T GoPhone is best for parents, budget-conscious consumers and business owners.
+Best for: AT&T GoPhone is best for parents, budget-conscious consumers and business owners.

-AT&T Wireless Company Profile
+AT&T Wireless Company Information

 - Company Name: